 Face Eaters (Randgris&Shutsuu)

-- Living in a new environment, they are more likely to take advantage of technology/communication/education in ways their countryside cohorts won't.
+- Living in a new environment without elders, they are more likely to take advantage of technology/communication/education in ways their countryside cohorts won't.
 Many will gun for high power (human) occupations where they can support their family members.

 According to their leader, they want to clear the way for shifters to live/hunt openly in major cities.
 But until that happens, they seem to be fine living alongside humans, blending in and doing what it takes to create stability.

-- Shifters are supposed to look out for each other, but they will attack fellow shifter families and defend humans if seen as useful to their cause.
+- Old traditions say shifters should care for each other over any human prey, but these guys will attack fellow shifter families and defend humans if seen as useful to their cause.

 flex ★★★☆ | dur ★★★☆ | rep ★★★★